When Can I Apply for ILR? How to Calculate Your Qualifying Date

 Gathering documents takes time.
 The employer letter, bank statements, P60s, and travel history log all need to be current and accurate at the point of submission.
 If you calculate your earliest date and then immediately start collecting documents, you'll likely be ready 2–4 weeks later anyway.

 The 28-day window gives you a useful runway.
 Use it to submit when your documents are complete and verified, not at the earliest possible moment.
-The ILR decision clock starts from your biometrics appointment, not your submission date — submitting on March 13 versus March 30 has no meaningful impact on when you receive a decision.
+Processing usually starts after the required biometrics or identity-verification step, not simply when the form is submitted — submitting on March 13 versus March 30 has no meaningful impact on when you receive a decision if that step happens at the same time.

 Beware of Contradictory Advice Online